Article Link: http://help.truecommerce.com/en/articles/4857297-nexternal-credit-card-authorization-options

 "Validate Only" means that the credit card number will be checked to ensure that it is a valid number.
 While this setting ensures a valid credit card number, it does not ensure that the funds are or will be available for capture.
 Because the funds will not be authorized, the risk of a later decline is higher than if the funds were authorized and held for payment.

 As stated above, if the authorization attempt returns a status of error (vs "declined"), the order is completed, and will show up in your OMS as "Unbilled", without authorization.
 An "error" will happen, for example, when a card is being reviewed by the processor for fraud, or when for some reason the processor cannot communicate with Nexternal when the order is being placed, or when there is an indicated invalid configuration with the processor.

-The system is built to allow these error orders to land in your OMS so that the merchant can see the activity.
+The system is built to allow these error orders to land in the OMS so that the merchant can see the activity.
 Unbilled orders are clearly marked, and because these orders show up, the merchant has an opportunity to "save the sale" by reaching out to the customer.
 If a merchant does not wish to do this, it is simple to cancel an order with the order status pulldown.

 Especially in the case of invalid configuration with the processor, these are likely legitimate orders that simply couldn't be processed at the time they were placed because there's an issue with the integration (maybe bad credentials, maybe bad settings on the processing side, for example.)

 The Authorization Amount field allows you to choose the amount to authorize upon order placement.

 The Order Total option is appropriate in most cases.
 This option authorizes the exact amount of the order, in anticipation of later capturing that same amount.